stevenprimeaux/dbt-redshift/README.md

 ### Deployment

-Finally, a production environment was created to deploy the finalized analytical schema under the `dbt_prod` schema, rather than the `dbt_sprimeaux` schema used in development.
+Finally, a production environment was created in dbt to deploy the finalized analytical models under the `dbt_prod` schema, rather than the `dbt_sprimeaux` schema used in development.
 Within this production environment, a recurring weekly job was created to execute `dbt build`, which incrementally materializes and tests each model along the DAG to ensure there are no errors as the production schema is being refreshed with new data.
 From this deployed production schema, a Looker visualization was built on the `dim_customers` marts model.